-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Chief Executive's Blog Team Briefs for managers to inform and update staff on key issues A3 poster sites across the Council.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Pulse survey on internal comms during the pandemic; and recent working from home survey to gain understanding of staff viewpoints and supports required.
 Community Planning structure - Renfrewshire Forum for Empowering Communities Renfrewshire Forum for Empowering Communities is taking a lead role in giving local communities a voice in Renfrewshire.
 It provides meaningful, sustained and effective engagement with communities and citizens.
-It values the knowledge, skills, capacity and potential that our communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
+It values the knowledge, skills, capacity and potential that Renfrewshire communities have and seeks to build on the commitment and confidence evident in local groups and organisations.
 The aim is to localise decision making and accountability as far as possible and work co-operatively with communities.
-Review of Community Planning Partnership governance was approved by full Council in December 2016 Following on from extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
+New Local Partnerships.
+Following on from extensive consultation in 2018, the previous Local Area Committees (LACs) have been replaced by Local Partnerships.
 These partnerships adopt a more informal and inclusive approach as part of a drive to ensure community voices are heard on local issues.
-Community Representatives now sit alongside elected members and Community Councils for the seven Local Partnerships.
+Community Representatives now sit alongside Elected Members and Community Councils for the seven Local Partnerships.

 Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 4.2.3 Considering and monitoring risks facing each partner when working collaboratively including shared risks.
 Minutes of Agreement Minutes of Agreement set out the rights, duties, powers, liabilities and obligations of parties to the Agreement e.g. the Council and partner organisations.
 Appointments of members to outside bodies are not taken up until the Director of Finance and Resources confirms that the organisation has appropriate insurance policies in place.
 4.2.4 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances.
 Council Plan Refresh The new five year Council Plan was approved in September 2017.
 The plan is flexible to accommodate the ever changing political, legal and economic climate of local government.
 There is an accompanying performance framework which sits alongside the Council Plan and sets out the six monthly monitoring cycle.
 4.2.5 Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured.
-Service Improvement Plans and key performance indicators Council Plan Performance Framework CMT Performance Scorecard Quarterly monitoring Each year, every service is required to produce a rolling 3 year service improvement plan which outlines how the service will contribute to the Council Plan and Community Plan priorities, and details how its actions and plans will achieve improved outcomes for customers/communities in the future.
+Council Plan Performance Framework - Service Improvement Plans and key performance indicators Each year, every service is required to produce a rolling 3 year service improvement plan which outlines how the service will contribute to the Council Plan and Community Plan priorities, and details how its actions and plans will achieve improved outcomes for customers/communities in the future.
 Services are required to select a range of key performance indicators to create a scorecard to measure how well they are contributing to these priorities.
 It is monitored at a mid-year point and at the end of that service improvement plan year.
 Information including commentary on performance is collected and analysed using the Pentana performance management system.